Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 ### Pelc’s Curiosities

-Pelc’s Curiosities is an antique shop run by an introverted elf named Verla Pelc.
+Pelc’s Curiosities is an antique shop run by an introverted [[Elves|elf]] named Verla Pelc.
 Verla keeps to herself, opening her shop only when the mood strikes her.
 She trades any and all objects that interest her, shipping them across [[Wildemount]].
 Characters who are residents of [[Palebank Village]] or have been there for a while know of Pelc’s Curiosities—and also know that the shop was robbed and vandalized two months ago.
 If the characters are recent arrivals to the village, anyone they ask about the shop mentions the robbery.

 Pelc’s Curiosities is a one-story, two-room log cabin.
 The windows are shuttered and locked from inside, leaving the interior dark.
 The only entrance is the front door, but characters can force open one of the shutters around the back with a successful DC 12 Strength ([Athletics](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Athletics)) check, granting access to Verla’s quarters (see that section below).